Julian-O/PySLOBS/README.md

 Date-times from notifications do not have a timezone associated with them.
 They  are in the timezone of the host running the API.

-### Alpha Release
+### Testing Progress.

 The API is moderately large.
-This version of the Python wrapper does NOT cover all of it
+In this version of the Python wrapper, not every method offered has been tested.
-- or even a large proportion of it.
 It is focussed on the areas the developers actively want to use first.
-However, the aim is to have a sufficient prepared infrastructure that extending it out it a fairly rote task.

-See `PROGRESS.md` for an idea of what is and isn't implemented.
+See `PROGRESS.md` for an idea of what is and isn't tested.

 ### Usage

+#### Calling asyncio libraries

+This Python wrapper is based on `asyncio`.
+If you have not used the `asyncio` features of Python before, please consult a tutorial.
+In particular:

+* You need to `await` all methods defined as async.
+Similarly, context managers defined as async need to be called with `async with`.

+* After creation, remember to await the `SlobsConnection.background_processing()` coroutine.

+* To shut-down cleanly, remember to close the connection. when you are finished running your code to

+* To avoid exceptions being swallowed, handle them in your top-level code.

+See the example code.

-### Authentication
+#### Authentication

 To connect to StreamLabs OBS, you must be authenticated.
 See `tests\config.py` for instructions.